 West Seattle Outdoor Movies

 West Seattle offers alfresco viewing at their annual Saturday outdoor movie series.
 From action flicks to family blockbusters, you and the fam can catch it all in the Fauntleroy Triangle next to the YMCA (note the new location this year!).
-Make sure to bring your low-back chairs and some dinero for concessions, raffle prizes and even root beer floats with Husky Deli ice cream.
+Make sure to bring your low-back chairs and some dinero for concessions and raffle prizes.
 All money collected from this summertime series will benefit local charities.